fireship-io/fireship.io/content/contributors/radi-cho.md

     youtube: https://www.youtube.com/channel/UCiPCA3DyhK4r21BjxgqLe7A
 ---

-Radi is a student, developing futuristic projects, websites and Android apps as a hobby.
+Radi is a student developing futuristic projects, websites and Android apps as a hobby.
 He also plays with ML, IoT, Cloud services and anything else that looks like the next big thing.